ADR-033: Tenancy enforcement — app-layer primary, RLS backstop

 D3 — Identity, not capability, in session vars

-Per TA-13 D6, session vars name identity layers (account, workspace, user); they do not name capability classes (operator, admin).
+Per TA-13 D6, session vars name identity layers (org, domain, user); they do not name capability classes (operator, admin).
 Capability lives in JWT scopes, not in session vars.
 This rule is architectural — it constrains how future RLS use cases are wired up.

 Alternatives considered

-RLS-primary with direct-Supabase-SDK-from-frontend (ADR-002’s implicit model).
+RLS-primary with direct-Supabase-SDK-from-frontend (the Supabase default model).
 Rejected: CVE-2025-48757 class; RLS becomes a single point of tenancy failure when the anon key is reachable; business-logic gravity scatters across policies plus frontend plus API.

 RLS-only (no app-layer filter).
 Rejected: silent failure mode (UPDATE blocked returns 0 rows; SELECT returns empty); test coverage burden; bypass surfaces (SECURITY DEFINER, service_role, views).